jdenholm/TorchTools/README.md

 ---

-We also include a simple
+We also include a simple encoder model for image-like inputs.
+This model is effectively a `torch.nn.Sequential` of down-sampling blocks which half the size of the image-like inputs and double the number of channels.

+For example:

 ```python